shades66/OddsAndEnds/ESP32Boards/README.md

+(Best viewed as raw to get the formatting.  broke when I created it :(  )

  Some of the boards I've been making for use a base boards for various Home Assistant & Other odds and ends

 Folders are